Surya5599/Shell/README.md

 ## Introduction
 Create a shell that can (1) print a command prompt, (2) read in a line of commands from standard input, and (3) Execute commands using fork, execvp and waitpid.
 The command prompt should be able to print a line containing “$” in order to execute and run commands inputted by the user.
 The prompt should be able to read the line of commands and determine which command the user is referring to and execute in a specific manner.
 Execvp command will be used to run the executable from one of the PATH environment variable  locations.
 In this assignment,we used a composite pattern, which helps in partitioning a group of objects.
 The inputs are taken in from the user, then through the fork(), execvp(), wait(), we are going to run and execute the commands based on connectors.

-## Diagram
+## Diagram // UPDATED
 ![GitHub Logo](/images/uml.png)

-## Classes
+## Classes // UPDATED
 BASE CLASS:

-Command.h: This is that abstract base class that contains virtual functions inherited by the child classes
+Command.h: This is that abstract base class that contains virtual functions inherited by the child classes contains three virtual functions inherited but both children class

-Class: SingleCommand: This class should use Parse() to read in the input from the user and divide the entire input into single/individual strings.
-It should then check that each string is valid and also check if the string could be a comment inputted by the user(starting with “#”).

-Class Multiple Commands: This class does the same as the the SingleCommand class except it accounts for multiple arguments that the user has inputted.
-This class will be used to construct and join the classes: “Semi”, “And”, and “Or” (these are the connectors).
-If Parse() detects a connector, then it will go to the class that correspond to that connector and then determine how the commands will be executed.

-Class: Semi: This class runs with the properties of a semi colon input which says the second command executes no matter the outcome of the first command.

-Class: Or: This class runs with the properties of the “||” input.
-With this type of connector we will have to utilize the forking method to check if the second argument is able to pass (according to the truth/false value of the preceding argument).

-Class: And: This class runs with the properties of the “&&” input.
-If the command input before the && executes successfully then the command argument after the && also executes but if the command before the && fails, the command after the && does not get executed.

-Class Exit: This class will be used to exit out of the commandprompt when the user exits and account for all things that should be taken into account when exiting such as what things to save, as well as what things to destory.
+Class: SingleCommand: This class stores the user input as a member variable: string data using a constructor.
+The Parse() function in this class, looks at that data and checks for the outliers for example, does it have ("#") if it does it checks if the ("#") is within quotes if it is not, it removes everything from the # because all that is considered commencted command.
+Then it takes the data, and parses it with a deliminator (" ")*space* and stores each word in a vector of strings which is a private member variable.
+Once that is done, the runCommand() function, checks if the vector has something, if it does it stores those strings into char* based on the excevp inputs and populates the argv[] used by excevp and runs the command.

+Class Multiple Commands: This class is called when there is a connector in a string, that means this is a multipleCommand; multiple Command's Parse() function does the same thing for # first then continues on to create objects of singleCommand by parsing each command based on connectors and pushes them into private member variable multCommand which hold reference to the Command the abstract base class.
+This class also has private memeber variable of strings which holds the connectors in the order they are inputted.
+Once the runCommand for this class is called.
+This class runs calls runCommand on every singleCommand object based on the connectors.

 ## Prototypes/Research
 ```c++